sebastian-mutz/integrate/course/source/general/info.rst

 Short Description
 -----------------
-The INTEGRATE (Integrated Teaching of Atmospheric Science, Technical/Computer Skills and Empirical Methods) teaching package covers the theory and hands-on approach of collecting atmospheric data and working with readily available climatological records on real problems using modern empirical methods.
+The INTEGRATE (*INTEGRation of Atmospheric science, Technical and Empirical methods*) teaching package covers the theory and hands-on approach of collecting atmospheric data and working with readily available climatological records on real problems using modern empirical methods.

 Instructors
 -----------